Efficient Information Retrieval for Sensing via Continuous Measurement: Matrix product state representation of the emission field

 \subsection{Quantum Optical Model}

-We consider a quantum optical open system coupled to a one-dimensional bosonic environment (e.g. an optical fiber or a waveguide) representing the input and output channel of the system, cf. Fig.~\ref{fig:fig1}.
+We consider the sensor as a quantum optical open system coupled with a one-dimensional bosonic environment (e.g. an optical fiber or a waveguide) representing the input and output channel of the system, cf. Fig.~\ref{fig:fig1}.
 The joint evolution of the system and the environment in the Schr\"odinger picture is governed by the Hamiltonian (we set $\hbar=1$ hereafter)

 where ${\cal H}_{\rm S(E)}$ is the Hamiltonian of the system (environment) and ${\cal V}_{\rm SE}$ describes the coupling between them.
 Here, we have adopted the convention that ${\cal H}$$({H})$ represents a Hamiltonian in the Schr\"odinger (interaction) picture, the latter to be introduced below.
 Denoting the photonic destruction (creation) operators of frequency $\omega$ as $b(\omega)$ $[b^\dag(\omega)]$, we can express the environment Hamiltonian as